ckeditor/ckeditor5/docs/framework/guides/architecture/ui-library.md

 } ).render();
 ```

-and renders to an HTML element:
+It renders to an HTML element:

 ```html
 <p class="foo bar" style="background-color: yellow;">A paragraph.</p>
 ```

 where `observable#className` is `"bar"`.
 The `observable` in the example above can be a [view](#views) or any object which is {@link module:utils/observablemixin~Observable observable}.
 When the value of the `className` attribute changes, the template updates the `class` attribute in the DOM.
-From now on the element is permanently bound to the state of an application.
+From now on the element is permanently bound to the state of the application.

 Similarly, when rendered, the template also takes care of DOM events.
-A binding to the `click` event in the definition makes the `observable` always fire the `clicked` event upon an action in DOM.
+A binding to the `click` event in the definition makes the `observable` always fire the `clicked` event upon an action in the DOM.
 This way the `observable` provides an event interface of the DOM element and all the communication should pass through it.

 ## View collections and the UI tree